hhassanalikhan/TLB-TEST/Readme.md

-Run test using : source TLBtestSell.sh > tlbTest.txt
+Run the tests using : source TLBtestSell.sh > tlbTest.txt